 Now, the words ‘technical actions’ may well make some of you a little nervous.
 Never fear.
-Most SEO-related technical changes are actually pretty simple.
-Where things do get a bit more complicated, they should still be easy to get a pro to fix without breaking the bank.
+Most SEO-related technical changes are pretty simple.
+Where things get a bit more complicated, they should still be easy to get a pro to fix without breaking the bank.

 Briefly, here are the kinds of things you’re likely to need to change.

 These are the most common technical SEO problems.
 They’re also the easiest to get your head around.
 The first thing to check is that each page on your site has at least 3-4 internal links pointing to and from it.

 It’s also important to understand what’s known as the link status.
 There are a lot of these, but for SEO, you only really need to understand four broad categories: